 Your browser does not support HTML5 audio.
 If you'd like to listen to the file, use the download link below.
-Download the .mp3 (right-click and 'save link as')

 The Three Primary Models of Blended Learning

 Supplemental

 The supplemental model of blended learning leverages online course components to help enrich the face-to-face classroom.
 In the supplemental model, there is typically no real reduction in classroom meeting time.
 However, the online course components are thoughtfully planned to compliment classroom activities and extend learning beyond the classroom.
 The supplemental approach can take many forms and serve many different instructional goals.
 Here are just a few: